Fifty Years of the Coast to Coast Walk

 Article by Chris Butterfield

 Wainwright’s Coast to Coast Walk, now half a century old, has become one of England’s most popular long-distance paths.
-It continues to attract thousands of people from home and abroad each year to follow a trail that will forever be part of Wainwright’s enduring legacy.
+It continues to attract thousands of people from home and abroad each year to follow a trail that will forever be part of Wainwright’s legacy.

 Inspired by Tom Stephenson’s Pennine Way, the 192-mile Coast to Coast Walk was a brilliant idea by Wainwright to devise a route that crosses three of England’s finest National Parks.
 The walk starts at St Bees on the Cumbrian coast and ends at Robin Hood’s Bay on the North Yorkshire coast.
 You couldn’t start any further west or finish any further east, so these terminals were definitive.